AntonMoustache/handbooks/designers-handbook.md

 ### Animation

-> Animation can help to provide context.
-It helps brains understand how the information flows.
+> “Animation can help to provide context.
+It helps brains understand how the information flows.”
 >
 > – [Pasquale D’Silva][18]